Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 As a result, you can take a portrait and enhance your subject quickly and easily with a few simple sliders.
 No complex knowledge of tools or processes required.

-No matter where you travel, the reason we take photos of those locations and share them is to help other people see and understand what we felt there.
+No matter where you travel, we take photos of those locations and share them to help others see and understand what we felt there.

 If you shoot in RAW (and you should), then every photo needs post-processing.
 RAW is just a database.
 The photo comes from how you edit the information in that database.